 Since you are reading this on Family Lawyer Magazine, you’re probably a family lawyer, mediator, or divorce financial expert.
 However, you need to drill down deeper than that.
 What core services does your firm offer, and what demographics are those services targeted to?
 Who is your ideal client and/or source of referral business (e.g., business owners, high-asset/high-income individuals, divorcing couples with children, grey divorcées, business valuators, accountants, lawyers in other fields, therapists, etc.).
 Who will be searching for you on LinkedIn, and why?
 What clients, colleagues, and referral business partners are you hoping to connect with here?
 What keywords will people use to search for your firm?

-Answer those questions before you go any further because they will serve the foundation of your marketing efforts.
+Answer those questions before you go any further because they will serve as the foundation of your marketing efforts.

-How Do I Create An Effective Profile on LinkedIn?
+How Do I Create an Effective Profile on LinkedIn?

 Once you’ve figured out who you’re looking for on LinkedIn, your next steps are to create a company page for your business and profiles for your attorneys.
 For the latter, don’t treat it like a digital resume.
 Instead, focus on how you help your audience: on what you have done for them in the past and what you can do for them in the future.